robgonzalezpita/ufs-srweather-app/README.md

-Changes to the real-time runs should be made through the Pull Request process and subsequently pulled into the relevant repositories upon successfully merging with the appropriate feature branch, e.g. feature/RRFS_ens in the regional_workflow repository.
+Changes to the real-time runs should be made through the Pull Request process and subsequently pulled into the relevant repositories upon successfully merging with the appropriate feature branch, e.g.
+RRFS_ens in the regional_workflow repository.

 Minor hot fixes are allowed to be made in-place for the real-time runs, especially since many setting will be a result of the configuration